AdriaanBoshoff/Rust/Products/Terms of Use.md

 ## 4. Payment and Refund
 4.1 Customer must pay all fees and taxes.

 4.2 Customer can request a refund if the plugin hasn't been completed or it doesn't match customer's pre-made technical task.
+(Exclusion: see 4.3)

+4.3 Customer cannot request a refund if the customer has not complied with paragraph 3.5.

 ### Definitions
 * **Public product** *is a product that can be bought or downloaded by any customer.*